See a movie from the comfort of your car...

 He had been in the drive-in movie business since he was 13 years old,cleaning windshields for tips at Irving Hulst's Tri-States Drive-In Theater in Matamoras, PA, which closed in 2004.

 Now in his 30s, he had also managed the Newton (NJ) Drive-In Theater (now closed) and had become a member of the IATSE, the projectionists union, but owning his own drive-in theater had always been his dream.

 In 1982, Frank and his wife, Ann, bought more acreage from Emma Miller Sisco and expanded the drive-in to two screens on 11 acres with two modern projection rooms.
 Later a third screen was added.
 We built more ticket selling stations and complied with the town's insistence on controlling the traffic and parking situations.

 In 1995, the Seebers retired from the drive-in business and we purchased the theater and land, forming Casey Family Theaters, Inc. The name came from a nickname for the youngest of our four children.
-Frank and Ann are still available when we need their expertise on an advisory basis, mostly for advertising and social media.
+Sadly, Frank passed away on Dec.
+5, 2019 but Ann is still available when we need her expertise on an advisory basis, mostly for advertising and social media.